srishti-99/final_project/README.md

 # final_project

-## To run RRT:
+## To run project:

 Terminal 1: roscore

 Terminal 2: rosrun rviz rviz

-Terminal 3: rosrun rrt scripts/assignment.py
+Terminal 3:

-Terminal 4: rostopic echo path_points

-Terminal 5: export RVIZ_INITIAL_POS="-4 4 0"

 export ROBOT_INITIAL_POSE="-x -4 -y 4 -Y 0"
-(this makes the turtlebot start at that initial position, where -Y stands for yaw)

-In the SAME terminal, run:
+export RVIZ_INITIAL_POS="-4 4 0"
 roslaunch starter turtlebot_world.launch world_file:=$(rospack find starter)/worlds/robsWorld.world

+Terminal 4:
+rosrun rrt obstacle_creator.py

+Terminal 5:
+rosrun rrt assignment.py

+Terminal 6:
+rosrun rrt controller.py

+Terminal 7:
-Terminal 6: rosrun rrt scripts/controller.py
+rosrun rrt everything.py

-This will display the RRT as its running and the path_points topic which its publishing to.
-The controller will subscribe to path_points and then run a turtlebot with the name "robot_0".
-We need to figure out how to spawn this turtlebot.
-I think the terminal 5 command should work?
+Terminal 8:
+rosrun starter initializer.py

+Input the following parameters—>
+Robot starting x: -4 Robot starting y: 4 Block starting x: -3.5 Block starting y: 1.5 Target starting x: -2.5 Target starting y: -3.5

-Also in rviz make sure the global frame is "map", add a Marker with topic "visualization_marker", add a TF for "robot_0".
+Also in rviz make sure the global frame is "map", add a Marker with topic "visualization_marker", add TF, robotmodel.

 ## To pull from github and set up build and devel
 1. Delete the build and devel dirs inside workspace
 2. Delete the CMakeLists.txt file inside workspace/src
 3. Inside workspace/src run "catkin_init_workspace"
-4. Inside workspace directory run "catkin make"
+4. Inside workspace directory run "catkin_make"

 ## File structure and description:

-scripts/assignment.py: this contains the code that we took from the other repo for basically running RRT in rviz.
-We need to hook this up to gazebo and figure out a way to make the turtlebot be the robot instead of the robot marker they've created.
-This publishes to a topic called "/path_points" --> returns a list of poses that the turtle bot must follow to get to the target state.
+scripts/assignment.py: this contains the code that visualizes rrt running.

 scripts/controller.py: this is based on lab4 -- I've edited it to a large degree to subscribe to the path_points topic, take in the required points, and then try to navigate to them using some feedback control.
 THINGS TO DO: sync this with gazebo, FIND A WAY TO KEEP GETTING THE ROBOTS TRUE POSITION IN THE LOOP.
 Also: i've created an "error_epsilon" variable which we need to tune so that the controller makes the robot go to each point in the path within some error range.

-scripts/viz.py: this i think creates all the vizualisation stuff you see in rviz when you run the code.

-scripts/tree.py: this creates the tree class which we're using to run the RRT stuff.
+scripts/tree.py: this creates the tree class which we're using to run the rrt.

-scripts/demo.py: this i think is irrelevant to us but im not deleting it yet.
-I'm going to clean up the code later will delete it then.